bob01/etx-presets-rotorflight/README.md

 - flash the FC with RotorFlight 2.0 or later
 - from the RotorFlight configurator CLI load the preset files that match your hardware, model (e.g. 400 or 700 size), base profiles and rates (optional)
 - get straight to the familiar - name the FBL, verify gyro orientation, servo center/travels/direction, mixer settings, tweak PIDs and governor
-- verify that all controls are correct and setup is safe
+- verify that all controls are correct and setup is SAFE
 - GO FLY

 Even easier when used with transmitter models created with [etx-templates](https://github.com/bob01/etx-templates)